Argentina’s Atlantic Coast in Northern Patagonia was settled by the Welsh.

 Something similar happened when we visited Carlos Keen near Buenos Aires as well.
 Every restaurant in that town offered the exact same menu for the exact same price.
 The quality of the food served was very low (without any real competition, why bother?).

 The tea houses all joining forces, setting a fixed (sky-high) price and menu, has led to something I don’t really recommend.

 Having skipped our tea and pastries, we were still hungry.

 We found Cornel Wini, a new restaurant on the main street.
 We ordered flan, coffee, and tea and everything was homemade.

 The flan was delicious and at nearly a tenth of the price of the bread and butter we had just abandoned, we were very content.

 We relaxed here for a while to end our day in Gaiman before driving back to Puerto Madryn for our late flight back to Buenos Aires.

 Tours & Alternatives: What I would do differently

 - Penguins in Punta Tombo: Punta Tombo isn’t exactly close at 2 hours away, but this is the largest Magellanic penguin colony in the world and is a very popular Puerto Madryn day trip.
-A tour like this one brings you to Gaiman, Trelew and Punta Tombo from Puerto Madryn in one jam-packed day.
+A tour like this one brings you to Gaiman, Trelew, and Punta Tombo from Puerto Madryn on one jam-packed day.